 The process of aging is called oxidative damage.
-Oxidative damage reflects an imbalance between the systemic manifestation of reactive oxygen species and a biological system's ability to readily detoxify the reactive intermediates or to repair the resulting damage.
-However, anti-oxidants come to the rescue and are the first line of health defence against the damage caused by free radicals.
+Oxidative damage reflects an imbalance between reactive oxygen species' systemic manifestation and a biological system's ability to detoxify the reactive intermediates or repair the resulting damage readily.
+However, anti-oxidants come to the rescue and are the first line of health defense against the damage caused by free radicals.

-To explain how anti-oxidants work, think of how the cut part of an apple turns brown when it is exposed to the air for long enough: This is oxidative damage.
-Now if you put a cut part of an apple into some lemon or orange juice, the antioxidant Vitamin C slows down the browning or oxidizing process.
+To explain how anti-oxidants work, think of how the cut part of an apple turns brown when exposed to the air for long enough: This is oxidative damage.
+Now, if you put a cut part of an apple into some lemon or orange juice, the antioxidant Vitamin C slows down the browning or oxidizing process.
 In the same way, antioxidants also protect the body’s cells and organs from being damaged or destroyed by free radicals.
-They help to support the immune system and increase resistance to stress.
+They help to support the immune system and increase stress resistance.

-Free radicals are highly unstable compounds that can enter the body and cause damage to the body’s cells.
-Free radicals can alter a healthy cell and can kill it or turn it into a unhealthy one.
+Free radicals are volatile compounds that can enter the body and cause damage to the body’s cells.
+Free radicals can alter a healthy cell and can kill it or turn it into an unhealthy one.
 They are also called oxidants.